 These are the two trees of Eden.
 The tree of life represents eternal life.
 The tree of the knowledge of good and evil, with the Creator’s command attached to it, represents Adam’s responsibility to obey.
 Of the tree of life Adam could have freely eaten and done so first.
 But he chose instead to eat of the other tree and disobey his Maker.

 These are the two trees of Eden.
 They represent the two great principles from which everything flows as regards man, any man – responsibility and a sovereign source of life.
-In these two things, in their reconciliation with each other, lies the lot of every man (his eternal destiny).
+In these two things, in their reconciliation with each other, can be found the lot of every man (his eternal destiny).
 For Adam, he was chased out of the garden, and by the judgment of God he was kept from eating of the tree of life.
 God would never allow a fallen sinner to live forever.
 More than this, Adam was the federal head of the human race.
 All mankind, as the children of Adam, would be in the same condition – fallen sinners by birth.

 How were the two trees, the two principles to be dealt with and reconciled?
 The Law of God (Judaism) involved both principles.
 Its founding tenant was, “do these things and live.”
 The Law made life dependent on perfect obedience/responsibility from fallen man, who now knew good and evil.
 Life came at the end and depended on the result/performance of his responsibility.
 One can easily see that the Law, as a means of reconciling the two principles and giving anyone eternal life, was an exercise in futility.
 Perfect obedience was the standard, and no fallen sinner could ever produce this.